jrt345/jrt345/README.md

 - 👋 Hi, I’m @jrt345
 - 👀 I’m interested in making apps and games for desktop and mobile
 - 🌱 I’m currently learning Java
-- ✔ I’m looking to collaborate on simple projects concidering I'm still learning some Java
+- ✔ I’m looking to collaborate on simple Java projects
 - 📫 How to reach me

 <!---